Glombs/libertybellenewsletter/monthbymonth.md

 <p>Mary arrived by train and with her on board we cruised to Stratford upon Avon, getting wedged in a narrow lock and, by chance, deciding to go to the 'Fleur de Lys' pub in Lowsonford where Julia, knowing the pub well, joined us for lunch.</p>

-<p>We did some sight-seeing in Wooten Wawen, and Wilmecote where we visited the very interesting and informative Mary Arden's House and Tudor Farm where Mary and I had a go at goose herding!</p>
+<p>We did some sight-seeing in Wooten Wawen, and Wilmecote where we visited the very interesting and informative Mary Arden's House and Tudor Farm where Mary and Tony had a go at goose herding!</p>

 <p>While moored in Stratford on Avon Tony had an accident and lost his glasses in the water by the pontoon but these were recovered using a fishing landing net purchased at Argos!</p>